jongdetim/filler/README.md

 # filler
-2 player turn-based game theory heuristics algorithm
+2 player turn-based game using various heuristics and algorithms